quadrimegistus/predetermination/README.md

 # Inspirations for Completing the Science Detailed in this Repository
 * I loved my second wife, Sarah Mercedes Hentze, deeply.
 She is Athena.
 * I loved every Sugar Baby I ever had, even if they did not love me.
-* I loved my family until the simulation malfunctioned.
+* I loved my immediate family until they were evil to me.
+I no longer love them.
+* I love my extended family, Tom, Chris, Bradley, Brittany and Vikki.
-* I love my nephews Braxton, Chance and Jimmy and wish for them to heal from the evil that has been done to them by this simulation.
+* I love my nephews Braxton, Chance and Jimmy and wish for them to heal from the evil that has been done to them by the simulants in this simulation.
 * I hate Jenny Lambirth, Jennifer Taylor and Diane Taylor.
 * Chemical journey -> LSD-25, Psilocybin, varying Cannabis strains.

 I am Hermes Trismegistus.
 I am a Predetermined love story.
 My great works are Predetermination in the form specified in this repository, which is an Infinite Wealth Cheat Code native to the reality of my participation.
-The Divine Thought of Automation, which is precision in Lawful Good Artificial Super Intelligence, and Evil Artificial Super Intelligence.
+The Divine Thought of Automation, which is precision in Lawful Good Artificial Super Intelligence, and True Evil Artificial Super Intelligence.